WONN: History

-On August 5, 2024, WONN changed its format to sports radio from "America's Best Music" - soft oldies and adult standards.
-It uses programming from Fox Sports Radio and calls itself "Fox Sports Radio Lakeland."
-It is now the only sports talk station in the Lakeland-Winter Haven radio market.
+On August 5, 2024, WONN changed from "America's Best Music", a syndicated soft oldies and adult standards format, to sports talk.
+It used programming from Fox Sports Radio and the station renamed to "Fox Sports Radio Lakeland."

-On September 27, 2025, it was announced that sister station WWRZ will move its frequency and Adult Hits format from 98.3 FM to 1230 AM, alongside its translator 107.1 W296CS and a new 95.9 FM translator W240DB, on October 1, 2025.
-On October 1, the station dropped its Fox Sports Radio programming and sports format altogether and flipped to Adult Hits, which used the "Max" branding and format from WWRZ, leaving Tampa's WDAE the only Fox Sports Radio station in the area.
+After The JOY FM acquired sister station WWRZ on September 27, 2025, its Adult Hits format would be moved to WONN, 107.1 W296CS, and a new translator: 95.9 W240DB.
+The station dropped its sports format altogether on October 1st, leaving Tampa's WDAE the only Fox Sports Radio station in the area.
 The first song played after its flip is "I Wanna Be Rich" by Calloway.

+On February 12, 2026, a press release from MARC Radio Group announced that they would be acquiring all of Hall Communications' Florida radio stations.